boazsegev/facil.io/CONTRIBUTING.md

     This module comprises `facil.io`'s IO core and requires the STL Core module.

+    Contributions to this module should be made to the corresponding code slice(s) in the [facil.io/io-core repository](https://github.com/facil-io/io-core).

-    The module in comprised of two files: `fio.h` and `fio.c`.
+    The module in comprised of two files: `fio.h` and `fio.c` and uses the `fio-stl.h` file.

 * `FIOBJ` Extensions:

-    This module, in the `fiobj` folder, extends the core FIOBJ type system.
+    The core FIOBJ type system is part of the [facil.io C STL](https://github.com/facil-io/cstl).
+However, this type system is extendable and indeed some network features require the additional type of `FIOBJ_T_IO` (`fiobj_io.h` and `fiobj_io.c`).

+    These extensions live in the [facil.io/facil framework repository](https://github.com/facil-io/facil), in the `fiobj` folder.

     This module adds features used by the HTTP / WebSockets module, such as the mustache template engine, or the extension that routes large HTTP payloads to temporary files.